TEPg-Git/game_engine/README.md

 ## 🎯 Vision

-The long-term goal of **East Engine** is to build a capable real-time rendering engine that can serve as the foundation for both **games** and **interactive visualizations**.
+The long-term goal of East Engine is to become a capable real-time rendering engine that can serve as a foundation for:

-The project is built from the ground up rather than relying on an existing game engine, providing an opportunity to explore the systems behind real-time graphics and engine development.

-### Main Applications

-**🎮 Games**

-East Engine will provide the core rendering and engine systems required to build real-time games.

-**📊 Visualizations**

-The engine will also support interactive real-time visualizations, simulations, and other graphics-intensive applications.
+- 🎮 Games
+- 📊 Interactive visualizations
+- 🧪 Simulations
+- 🖥️ Graphics applications

+Rather than building on top of an existing game engine, East Engine is being developed **from the ground up**.

+This allows each system to be implemented and understood individually, from the lowest-level rendering concepts to higher-level engine architecture.

 ---

-## 🛠️ Technologies
+## ✨ Features

-- **Rust** — Core programming language
-- **wgpu** — Graphics API abstraction and GPU rendering
+### Rendering

-- **winit** — Window creation and event handling
+- Window creation
-- **WGSL** — GPU shader programming
+- GPU initialization
-- **bytemuck** — Safe conversion between Rust data and GPU-compatible data
+- WGPU rendering pipeline
+- Vertex and index buffers
+- Triangle rendering
+- Multiple object rendering
+- Object movement
+- Texture rendering
+- Circle rendering
+- Text rendering
+- Fullscreen support

+### Input

+- Keyboard input
+- WASD movement
+- Adjustable movement speed
+- Escape key window exit

+### Assets

+- PNG/JPG texture loading
+- TTF font loading
+- Font rasterization

 ---

 ## 🚀 Current Progress

-The engine is being developed incrementally.
+East Engine is being developed incrementally, with new systems added as the project progresses.

 ### Rendering